ScottFeichter/CAP-STONE-DO-REG-ME/README.md

 ### Get details of an Academic Department from an id

-Returns the details of a spot specified by its id.
+Returns the details of an Academic Deparment specified by its id.

 * Require Authentication: true
 * Request